I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-iwdfcmresourcelist~r1.md

 <p> </p>

 ## -remarks
-<p>After a UMDF driver receives a translated resource list in its <a href="https://msdn.microsoft.com/library/windows/hardware/hh439734">OnPrepareHardware</a> callback, it can use <b>IWDFCmResourceList</b> to scan through the list and identify its port and register resources. </p>

-<p>After a UMDF driver receives a translated resource list in its <a href="https://msdn.microsoft.com/library/windows/hardware/hh439734">OnPrepareHardware</a> callback, it can use <b>IWDFCmResourceList</b> to scan through the list and identify its port and register resources. </p>
+<p>After a UMDF driver receives a translated resource list in its <a href="wdf.ipnpcallbackhardware2_onpreparehardware">OnPrepareHardware</a> callback, it can use <b>IWDFCmResourceList</b> to scan through the list and identify its port and register resources. </p>

 ## -requirements
 <table>